 Increased discourse around the effects beauty standards have on mental health (read this Dazed Beauty piece) has forced brands to start taking mental health seriously.
 The prominence of Instagram has given rise to a new crop of influential people who do not necessarily fit in with ‘conventional’ beauty standards, on the other hand consumers are arguably bombarded with more unattainable images of ‘perfection’ than ever before.
 Brands are now increasingly marketing beauty and wellness in a way that’s sensitive to the concerns of consumers (especially Gen Z) have about mental health.
 For some brands this means directly engaging in the discourse with targeted campaigns, for others it means aligning with different types of brand ambassadors.

 As the consumer landscape shifts and splinters, brands need to work harder than ever to win over their audience.
 Beauty brands are raising the game of both in-store and with one-off experiences.
-Click here to read the beauty experiences we’re loving right now.
+Click here to read about the beauty experiences we’re loving right now or find out why physical spaces are still important to beauty brands here.

 Makeup gets brave